kehphin/alfred-papertrail/README.md

 This Plugin allows you to search for projects within your Papertrail system.
 When a project is selected, it will open up a new browser tab to that project within Papertrail.

-**Note: This requires you to be logged into papertrail in the browser.**
+**Note: This requires you to be logged into Papertrail in the browser.**

 ## Usage